yhbyhb/CarND-Semantic-Segmentation/README.md

 [result]: ./runs/1521720623.4380422/umm_000033.png "an example of inference image"
 [loss]: ./runs/loss_e200_1521720623.4380422.png  "loss plot"

-This is one of examples from the most recent run.
+This is one of example from the most recent run.

 ![alt text][result]

 ### Hyper-parameters
-- epochs = 100
+- epochs = 200
 - lr = 0.0001
 - dropout_keep_prob = 0.5
 - batch_size = 16